Oxford Centre for Animal Ethics

-The Ferrater Mora Oxford Centre for Animal Ethics is an organisation based in Oxford which promotes animal ethics.
+The Ferrater Mora Oxford Centre for Animal Ethics is an organisation based in Oxford, England.
+It was founded in 2006 by Andrew Linzey and promotes the study of animal ethics.
+The centre is not affiliated with the University of Oxford.

 History

-The centre was founded in Oxford in 2006 by Andrew Linzey, a member of the Faculty of Theology at the University of Oxford, though the centre is not affiliated with the university.
-Other founding fellows were Ara Paul Barsam and Mark H. Bernstein.
-The centre is named after the Catalan philosopher José Ferrater Mora (Josep Ferrater i Mora).
+The centre was founded in Oxford in 2006 by Andrew Linzey, then a member of the Faculty of Theology at the University of Oxford.
+It is not affiliated with the university.
+The centre is named after the Catalan philosopher José Ferrater Mora.
+Its founding fellows included Ara Paul Barsam and Mark H. Bernstein.

-The centre held an International Conference on the Relationship between Animal Abuse and Human Violence at Keble College, Oxford, in 2007.
+In 2007, the centre held an International Conference on the Relationship between Animal Abuse and Human Violence at Keble College, Oxford.

-Mission
+Work

-The centre promotes ethical concern for animals through academic study and public debate, and aims to create a global association of academics willing to advance the ethical case for animals.
-To that end, it publishes an academic journal, the Journal of Animal Ethics, jointly with the University of Illinois.
-It has also established an animal ethics series with Palgrave MacMillan.
+The centre says its purpose is to encourage academic study and public discussion of ethical concern for animals, and to form an international association of academics working on animal ethics.
+It publishes the Journal of Animal Ethics jointly with the University of Illinois.
+It has also established an animal ethics book series with Palgrave Macmillan.

-Notable members
+Members

 Fellows include Robert Garner, Steven M. Wise and Martin Henig.
 Honorary fellows include J. M. Coetzee, Joy Carter, Bob Barker and Philip Wollen.